Luchia Canaria, otherwise known as Canarian Wrestling, is one of the most popular indigenous sports of the Canary Islands....Read

 |Flights to the Balearics||Click on a price below or Search for more flights|

 |All prices are per person one way including taxes based on a return flight.|

-Not to be missed is Palma's city cathedral in Majorca.
+Don’t miss Palma's city cathedral in Majorca.
 The sheer size of the building is astonishing, but it's the unique blend of architectures that makes this truly a sight to behold.
-Construction began in the 13th century but post-earthquake repairs in 1851 caused the structure to be a hybrid of gothic and Renaissance design with 19th century and contemporary interior features.
+This 13th century beauty combines Gothic and Renaissance designs with 19th century and contemporary interior features.

-If natural beauty is more what you're after, Menorca offers many ways to take in its scenery.
-Whether you choose to explore from Monte Toro, the highest point at 358 metres above sea level with panoramic views of the area, or set your sights a little lower with a sea-level tour of Maó Harbour on a glass bottom boat.
+If you're after natural beauty, Menorca offers many ways to take in its scenery.
+Choose to explore from Monte Toro, the highest point at 358 metres above sea level with panoramic views of the area, or set your sights a little lower with a sea-level tour of Maó Harbour on a glass bottom boat.

-If that doesn't appeal you can take a lazy horseback tour of the countryside or get the blood pumping and explore the coast of Menorca by kayak.
+Take a lazy horseback tour of Menorca’s countryside or get the blood pumping and explore the coast by kayak.
 There are beaches that are only accessible from the sea and kayaking is the perfect way to find one of these secluded treasures, hidden all along the 216km of coastline.

 For some family fun in the sun, Majorca is home to some of the best waterparks in the Mediterranean.
 Hidropark in Alcudia has giant waterslides and rides that the little ones will love and Aqualand in Arenal is situated next to beautiful gardens, perfect for the grown-ups to enjoy.

 Dress to impress and hit the clubs of Ibiza.
 With a reputation for being the top party destination with nightclubs hosting world famous bands and DJs playing sets to fun-loving visitors, foam nights and the notorious boat parties, you can experience the wilder side of the Balearics.